vuejs/docs/src/guide/reusability/composables.md

 ### Usage Restrictions {#usage-restrictions}

-Composables should only be called **synchronously** in `<script setup>` or the `setup()` hook.
+Composables should only be called in `<script setup>` or the `setup()` hook.
+They should also be called **synchronously** in these contexts.
 In some cases, you can also call them in lifecycle hooks like `onMounted()`.

-These are the contexts where Vue is able to determine the current active component instance.
+These restrictions are important because these are the contexts where Vue is able to determine the current active component instance.
 Access to an active component instance is necessary so that:

 1. Lifecycle hooks can be registered to it.